 If there is a single set of Wider and Local generation tariffs within a Financial Year, the Chargeable Capacity is multiplied by the relevant generation tariff to calculate the annual liability of a generator.

+Local Annual Liability=Chargeable Capacity×Local Tariff

 The Wider Tariff is broken down into components as described in 14.18.3.
 The breakdown of the Wider Charge for Conventional and Intermittent Power Stations are given below: